 - Select Start a New Submission on the left navigation.

 Note: When uploading files, please ensure that your Main Document file does NOT include your name or any other identifying information.
 Do NOT submit an additional copy of your manuscript with identifying information on it.
 Review the checklist to ensure you have complied with guidelines.

 You may stop a submission at any phase and save it to submit later.
 After submission, you will receive a confirmation via e-mail.
 You can also log-on to Manuscript Central any time to check the status of your manuscript.
 The editors will inform you via e-mail once a decision has been made.

-Plagiarism: PSC and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+Plagiarism: Professional School Counseling and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
-Where an article, for example, is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.
+Equally, we seek to protect the reputation of the journal against malpractice.
+Submitted articles may be checked with duplication-checking software.
+Where an article, for example, is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgment, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 Prior publication: If material has been previously published, it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the managing editor at email@example.com.